TracyH0407/UdacityProject-Blog/README.md

 ## Part 2: What are the room types across different locations?

-<center>Number of listings by roome type in each London Borough
 <center><img src='./Q2-1.png' width='450'>

 Overall, Entier home/flat (57%) and Private room (41%) dominate the roome types listed in London.
 More Entier home/flat are available in central London whereas more privte rooms could be found in Zone 3 outwards.